paypal/gorealis/README.md

 * Create or import a custom transport that uses https://github.com/jmcvetta/napping to improve efficiency
 * End to end testing with Vagrant setup

+## Importing
+We suggest using http://labix.org/gopkg.in for any imports of packages in this library

 ## Contributions
 Contributions are very much welcome.
 Please raise an issue so that the contribution may be discussed before it's made.